FACTION BRIEF

 The Unbroken Line

-Solenne's doctrine is taught in three moves, and the Convergence's members can recite them the way Coalition members recite the three C's.
+Solenne's doctrine is taught in three moves, and the Convergence's members can recite them the way members recite the three C's.

 The line is drawn, not found.
 No instrument has ever located the boundary between a someone and a something; every instrument that claims to has been calibrated by a party that profits from where the boundary falls.
 The sentience score does not measure the soul.
 It measures the budget and reports it in sixteenths.